arch2kx/etp-raylib/README.md

 ./build/etp
 ```

-## After first configure
+## After the first configure

 ```bash
 cmake --build && ./build/etp
 ```

+## Notes
 I made this program primarily to learn how game programming works with different languages.
+I had an original pygame version but this one is much better.